 You can check Kyoto flight prices and times on Skyscanner, which lets you quickly compare prices and flight timings across multiple airlines.

-If you are going to be travelling through Japan rather than just visiting Kyoto, you will want to invest in a Japan Rail Pass.
-It will save you a LOT of money.
+If you’re going to do a lot of long-distance train travel, you might consider buying a Japan Rail Pass.
 See my page Japan Rail Pass: Is It Worth It? for the full details or buy it directly online.

 Visiting Tokyo?